 What the Pros are Using

-To get an idea of what types of camera vloggers use, it may help to look at the setups of current YouTube superstars:
+To get an idea of what types of camera vloggers use (at the time of this writing), it may help to look at the setups of current YouTube superstars:

 - Zoella, beauty vlogger (10.5 million subscribers*): Canon 70D